Textualize/textual/docs/tutorial.md

 --8<-- "docs/examples/tutorial/stopwatch01.py"
 ```

-The first line imports the Textual `App` class, which we will use as the base class for our App.
-The second line imports two builtin widgets: `Footer` which shows a bar at the bottom of the screen with bound keys, and `Header` which shows a title at the top of the screen.
+The first line imports `App` class, which is the base class for all Textual apps.
+The second line imports two builtin widgets: [`Footer`](widgets/footer.md) which shows a bar at the bottom of the screen with bound keys, and [`Header`](widgets/header) which shows a title at the top of the screen.
 Widgets are re-usable components responsible for managing a part of the screen.
 We will cover how to build widgets in this tutorial.

 The following lines define the app itself: